Data Protection Policy

 Accountability and governance

-The Society monitor its compliance with this Data Protection Policy and carries out an annual audit of the effectiveness of its data handling and security controls.
+The Society monitor its compliance with this Data Protection Policy and carries out an audit, every five years, of the effectiveness of its data handling and security controls.
 This includes data protection awareness training for all Society volunteers involved in the processing of Society members and customers personal data.

 Data Processor Contract